50 Beowulf vs 50 AE: Extreme Semi-Auto Stopping Power

 The 50 Action Express was designed to increase the power level of semi-auto handguns that can be used for hunting as well as self-defense purposes.

 Picking between these two cartridges really depends on what you want to do with them.
-If you want a high kinetic energy rifle, then go with the 50 Beowulf, or if you want a massive hand cannon then go with the 50 AE.
-Both cartridges work well for large game hunting though a Beowulf AR-15 gives you added range and faster follow up shots.
+If you want a high-energy rifle, then go with the 50 Beowulf.
+If you want a massive hand cannon, go with the 50 AE.
+Both cartridges work well for large game hunting, though a Beowulf AR-15 gives you added range and faster follow-up shots.

-The truth is that there is something inherently awesome about shooting a 50-caliber bullet that cannot be measured on any ballistic chart.
-Therefore, you cannot go wrong with either round!
+There is something inherently awesome about firing a .50 caliber bullet that cannot be measured on any ballistic chart.
+Ultimately, you cannot go wrong with either round!

 Ammo Comparisons